PhilippHeuer/dotfiles-cli/README.md

 The following values are available for templating: `Name`, `ColorScheme`, `WallpaperDir`, `FontFamily`, `FontSize`, `GtkTheme`, `CosmicTheme`, `IconTheme`, `CursorTheme`.
 Additionally, any value you define in the theme properties will be available (in CamelCase).

+## Rule Reference

+The rules make use of [cel-go](https://github.com/google/cel-go) expressions, additionally the following functions are available:

+- `inPath("alacritty")`: Checks if path contains the given executable.
+- TODO: document all functions

 ## License